Group Procurement Policy

 There is no public tender for the invitation to tender procedure.
 The procurement entity invites at least three (where possible) suitable suppliers to submit an offer.
 If possible and reasonable, at least one company should be invited from a different language region (possibly another economic region) in Switzerland.

-With the direct award procedure, the procurement entity awards the services to a supplier directly, with a reason for an exception being required for this if the threshold for an invitation to tender procedure has been reached.
+With the direct award procedure, the procurement entity awards the services to a supplier directly, with a reason for an exception being required for this if the relevant threshold has been reached.

 Private procurement law regulations